IMDA released MGF v1.5 at ATxSummit 2026. One case study shows what enforcement-layer governance actually requires. Read the analysis →

 A technically enforced checkpoint at which an AI system requires explicit human approval before execution clears.
 The approval is prior: the system cannot proceed until an identified person has explicitly granted authority for that specific action.

-A ratification gate is distinct from a monitoring dashboard or a review process.
+A ratification gate is distinct from a monitoring dashboard.
 Monitoring shows you what an AI system did.
 A ratification gate is a prior constraint: the system cannot proceed to execution without receiving a specific, identifiable signal from a named human authority.
-This is the technical expression of meaningful human oversight as described in IMDA's governance frameworks and the EU AI Act's high-risk AI requirements.
-The gate may be permanent for certain decision categories, or it may be triggered by a risk threshold crossing.
+The gate may be permanent for certain decision categories, or triggered when a risk threshold is crossed.

 If your AI system can reach consequential execution without a named individual having explicitly approved that specific decision, what you have is a reporting trail rather than a ratification gate.